adamkarvonen/SAE_Bench_Template/README.md

 - **Custom SAEs**: Supports any general SAE object with `encode()` and `decode()` methods (see [Custom SAE Usage](#custom-sae-usage)).

 ## Running Evaluations
 Each evaluation has an example command located in its respective `main.py` file.
+To run all evaluations on a selection of SAE Lens SAEs, refer to `shell_scripts/`.
 Here's how to run a sparse probing evaluation on a single SAE Bench Pythia-70M SAE:

 ```
 python evals/sparse_probing/main.py \